MY WATER BILL WENT WAY UP! HOW DO I FIND A LEAK?

 If water is dripping out of the geyser tray PVC pipe It could mean your geyser has sprung a leak.
 The leak could be at the geyser drain valve or the geyser itself.
 For whatever reason, it does mean you have a problem that requires the attention of a suitably qualified plumber.

-These are the hardest to detect until they get really bad.
+Leaks under the ground floor of the house are the hardest to detect until they get really bad.
 Walk around the perimeter of the home and look for any muddy areas at the base of the walls.
 Also look for any areas where the soil has washed away at the wall or paving, creating a hollow.
-Wet spots in the floor and moist, discoloured skirtings are another clues.
+Wet spots in the floor and moist, discoloured skirtings are other clues.

 Again, leaks here are difficult to detect until they become gushers and water starts bubbling up out of the ground.
 But some homes have a secondary water shut-off valve in the ground, usually where the water supply enters the house.
-If your house has one.
+The valve will normally be below the pressure regulator.
+If your house has one, close it!
 If the meter continues to show water flow then your problem, or part of it, is underground in the yard.

-Galvanised waterpipes tend to fail prematurely because they eventually rust.
+Galvanised water pipes tend to fail prematurely because they eventually rust.
 Although fine for underground and cold water installation, Polycop fails fairly quickly if used for hot water systems.
 Also, copper pipes can deteriorate early when the water is especially acidic.
-Furthermore, copper pipes are easily damaged.
+In addition, copper pipes are easily damaged.
 So also take into consideration the type of piping you have.
 And, when all else fails, call a good plumber.

 Lastly, it can be a combination of small leaks that are sending your bill so high!